 You’re almost ready!

 A few hours have passed and your pozole is practically done.
 You’re desperate to have some but you still need to get your fresh vegetables ready, since they make the dish whole and should be placed individually in every plate.

 Slice everything that we previously mentioned, make it as small as you want.
 Personally, I like my radish a bit bigger, but that’s just me.

 The pozole alone should have some spiciness from the peppers, but that’s not enough!
 If you’re lucky, you can come across some chiltepines or chile piquin, which are tiny round and oval peppers (about the size of a lentil or a bean, respectively).
-They are sold both fresh and dried, you want them in the latter form for this.
+You can buy them fresh or dried.
+But you want the latter for this.
 You crush them and put them in your soups and stews and you’ll see heaven.
 Don’t be fooled by their size, they are HOT.

 Some people think that the hotter and spicier the better if you’re trying to cure your hangover from Cinco de Mayo partying!

 So there you go!
 Hope you enjoy this recipe of an authentic Pozole which is perfect for any special occasion.
-As you can see is not that hard and most of the work is done by itself.
+As you can see, it’s not that hard and it does most of the work by itself.
 Always look for fresh ingredients and if you have any question, feel free to ask anything in the comments section!